Possible hurricane could impact Gulf Coast by midweek

-A new tropical depression formed approximately 90 miles east of Chetumal, Mexico, early Sunday and it could develop into a hurricane with a direct impact to the Gulf Coast later this week.
+A new tropical storm formed off the coast of Chetumal, Mexico, Sunday and it could develop into a hurricane with a direct impact to the Gulf Coast later this week.

+Interested in Weather?Add Weather as an interest to stay up to date on the latest Weather news, video, and analysis from ABC News.

-Maximum sustained winds were at 35 mph at 5 a.m. and the depression was moving north-northwest at 3 mph.
-The depression is expected to turn north later on Sunday and continue in that direction through Wednesday.
-This disturbance will become Tropical Storm Michael later Sunday.
+Tropical Storm Michael had maximum sustained winds were at 60 mph at 8 p.m.
+Eastern time and it was located 140 miles south-southwest of the western tip of Cuba.
+It was moving north at 5 mph and was expected to continue in that direction through Wednesday.

+Tropical storm warnings are in effect for Mexico's Yucatan Peninsula, including Cancun, and western Cuba, where tropical storm conditions will develop overnight.

+The overall forecast track has shifted slightly east, but the Florida Panhandle to the Big Bend remains the most likely region for a landfall at this point.

 Rainfall amounts in parts of Central America and western Cuba will range from 3 to 6 inches, with up to 1 foot possible locally.
 The Florida Keys will begin to see some rain from the outer bands of this depression late Sunday and into Monday with totals reaching 2 to 4 inches.

-When this depression enters the Gulf of Mexico, it will likely begin to strengthen because of very warm waters and relatively weak wind shear.
+As the storm moves through the Gulf of Mexico, it will likely begin to strengthen because of very warm waters and relatively weak wind shear.
 The current forecast track has the depression becoming a Category 1 hurricane by early Wednesday morning and likely bringing storm surge, rainfall and strong winds to the Gulf later this week.

-It is too soon to indicate the exact location and magnitude of these impacts.
+It's possible the storm could even be Category 2 by the time it makes landfall.

 It seems that after the storm makes a potential landfall, it will quickly race north and east.
 At this time it is too early to indicate what potential impacts this could have to the U.S. East Coast.